Olympics-Basketball-U.S. clinches playoff spot, France and Australia go 3-0 | Sports-Games

 SCINTILLATING MILLS

-Australia's Patty Mills was scintillating behind the 3-point line, powering his team to an 89-76 victory over Germany.
-Australia will go into the quarter-finals without forwarding Aron Baynes https://www.reuters.com/lifestyle/sports/bkb-bathroom-slip-rules-australias-baynes-out-tokyo-games-2021-07-30 who aggravated a neck injury after a bathroom slip and is out of the Games.
+Australia's Patty Mills was scintillating behind the 3-point line, powering his team to an 89-76 victory over Germany in Group B. Australia will go into the quarter-finals without forwarding Aron Baynes https://www.reuters.com/lifestyle/sports/bkb-bathroom-slip-rules-australias-baynes-out-tokyo-games-2021-07-30 who aggravated a neck injury after a bathroom slip and is out of the Games.

-With a 1-2 record, Germany still has a chance to move on depending on the scoring of other third-placed teams in group play.
-Italy finished 2-1 in the preliminaries and go on to the quarter-finals next Tuesday.
+Germany and the Czech Republic finished 1-2, but the Germans advance to the quarter-finals on Tuesday based on the relative scoring records.
+One final last-eight slot remains and will go to the winner of Argentina against Japan in Group C on Sunday.
+Italy finished 2-1 in the preliminaries and will advance.
 Nico Mannion drained a three-pointer in the last 30 seconds to fend off a comeback from Nigeria, with his team holding on to win 80-71.

 "Honestly, it felt good just to see one go in.
 I shot it terrible the whole night," said Mannion, who plays for the NBA's Golden State Warriors.
 "But you know, shooters keep shooting.
 Team USA has historically been the team to beat, with a 139-6 record and 15 gold medals since 1936.